 Diffusion lid lowers the humidity in the hive

 In order to defuse the problem of condensation and mold formation, a lid for upgrading hives can be created in the style of Émile Warré.

 The lid basically consists of a single vapor-permeable layer with an overlying rain protection.
 We have chosen hemp wool.
 Reed, straw or sheep wool are also possible.
-Due to the temperature differences applied to the lid, the entire moisture accumulated in the winter diffuses through the lid outside.
-The hives can be build with a closed floor and a single flight hole, more ventilation should not be necessary.

 How to build your own Diffusion Lid